 Most photographers are probably familiar with the struggle of buying an accessory and then realizing they need an accessory for their accessory.
 With so many different camera add-ons out there, it can be hard to know which ones you actually need and which ones you can live without.
 That largely comes down to what kind of photography or videography you’re looking to do.
 But for many photographers, a tripod is one of the essentials.
 But, your tripod is nothing without the best tripod heads.

 Tripods are especially useful for outdoor photography, and there are some situations where a tripod is absolutely crucial.
 Shooting long exposure, for example, requires extreme stability that can’t be achieved handheld.
 If you want to maximize the usefulness of your tripod, buying a specialized tripod head will give you flexibility and stability.

 While many tripods are sold with heads, some aren’t, and you may find yourself needing different tripod heads for different projects.
 For example, a ball head is very flexible, but not as stable.
 A 3-way head (also called pan and tilt) offers precision, but it can’t be moved as quickly.
-There are other types of tripod heads as well that may suit other kinds of projects, but we’ve stuck to featuring 3-way and ball head for their versatility and relative affordability compared to other kinds of tripod heads.
+There are other types of tripod heads as well that may suit other kinds of projects, but we’ve stuck to featuring 3-way heads and ball heads for their versatility and relative affordability compared to other kinds of tripod heads.

 If you’re ready to upgrade your photography experience, these tripod heads might be the thing for you.

-3. Neewer 360 Degree Rotating Panoramic Ball Head
+2. Neewer 360 Degree Rotating Panoramic Ball Head

 Since it sits on a rotating ball, ball heads are easy to very quickly rotate without any fussing.
 This flexibility can also be a setback when using heavier cameras, however, as the camera can cause the ball to rotate under its weight.
 But for the widest flexibility of any other kind of tripod head, ball heads are hard to beat.
 This option from Neewer features an aluminum-alloy construction.
 Many reviewers found it to be stable, flexible, and sturdy.
 It can hold up to 17.6 lbs total, so larger cameras will stand still.